Back to guides

 When This Matters

-Use an assessment when the team has enough activity to create cost, security, delivery, or governance exposure, but not enough clarity to approve more work with confidence.
+Use an assessment when the team has enough activity to create cost, security, delivery, or governance exposure, but not enough clarity to approve more production work with confidence.

 Common triggers: